loyihsu/Macs-Ager/README.md

-# Macs Countdown
+# Macs Ager

-An menu bar app that helps you count your Mac's age.
+An menu bar app that counts your Mac's age.

 The current version requires you to change the configuration file and build with your Xcode.